 Inpatient - Hospital care or Observation Care

-Hospital or observation care codes are divided based on the initial visit, subsequent visit, and discharge visit.
+Hospital or observation care are divided in

 Date: December 31, 2023